What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Methods

-\paragraph{Human Learning Data} Aside from the input languages, we have data from 100 participants who learned these input languages.
-These participants are different from the participants who created the languages.
+\paragraph{Human Learning Data} Aside from the input languages, we use reference data from 100 human participants learning these input languages~\cite{raviv2021easy2learn}.
+The participants were different from those who created the languages.
 A hundred participants, ten per input language, engaged in repeated learning blocks consisting of passive exposure (in which the target label-meaning mappings were presented on the screen one by one), guessing trials (in which participants needed to pick the right scene from a set of possible distractors), and production trials (in which participants needed to generate a descriptive label for a target scene based on what they had learned).
 During training, humans received feedback on their performance.

+\paragraph{Large Language Models} For the large language models, we supplied the full training data of the respective input language to GPT-3.5: 23 lines consisting of shape-angle pairs in a textual format, and the corresponding target label.
+These 23 lines were followed by a single line that only contained shape and angle but no word.
+GPT-3.5 was made to predict the most likely word as completion, for which it could take into account the 23 triples presented in the prompt.
+In the memorization task, the target word appears earlier in the prompt, which means that the perfect solution would be to simply copy this word.
+In the generalization task, we gave GPT-3.5 a combination of shape and angle not present in the training data (and not in the prompt).
+The model generated the most likely descriptive word for the new shape-angle pair.